 Studies conducted on prioritization have used decision-making methods such as Priority Criterion (Yusof et al., 2012), Technique for Order of Preference by Similarity to Ideal Solution (Shyjith et al., 2008), Analytic Network Procedure (Chemweno et al., 2015), and Analytical Hierarchy Process (Ohta et al., 2018) to assign weights to criteria for prioritizing a set of alternatives.
 Although decision-making methods can be used to enhance the consistency in prioritizing a set of alternatives, there are some challenges and gaps in their application.
 First, the alternatives usually have multiple attributes (e.g., dividing cost into purchased cost, labor cost, maintenance cost), consequently, considering one attribute for each alternative is not realistic.
-On the other hand, due to limited human cognition capacity and as the result of information overload, humans cannot reliably compare multiple pairwise alternatives with different attributes at the same time.
+On the other hand, due to limited human cognition capacity and as a result of information overload, humans cannot reliably compare multiple pairwise alternatives with different attributes simultaneously.
 Therefore, their decision-making is negatively impacted requiring systematic decision-making for complex decisions with conflicting criteria (Dixit, 2018; Hollnagel & Woods, 2005).
 Second, the comparison of alternatives is different and more realistic when it is performed during the actual maintenance work order prioritization compared to when it is performed outside of maintenance context (Ensafi & Thabet, 2021).
 For instance, distance was marked as one of the least important criteria for work order processing.
 While the level of importance for distance is correct, compared to other criteria such as risk level, previous study by the authors have revealed that individuals consider distance with higher priority in some cases where it increases the convenience of the staff (e.g., assigning work orders located in a shorter distance to crews).
 Third, humans do not assess the pairwise comparison matrices in a consistent manner as they use a combination of quantitative and qualitative analysis (Dixit, 2018).
 Fourth, possible influential factors such as years of experience should be identified and considered when prioritizing a set of alternatives to increase consistency and remove the impact of judgements and possible biases.
 Fifth, the weights estimated for different attributes are not updated over time unless the rankings are investigated repeatedly (Ensafi & Thabet, 2021).
 Sixth, some staff may still rely on their knowledge and judgement instead of following the prioritization strategy.

 As large amount of data is generated by various assets within the facilities and are available to (FMs), the concept of big data can assist the facilities with extracting meaningful information and patterns.
 Such approach addresses some of the challenges with user-driven decision-making but requires development of data requirements as well as continuous and consistent data collection.